Introduction / History

 What Are Their Beliefs?

 The Bangladeshi Ghatwar practice Hinduism, the ancient religion of India.
 Their Hinduism is influenced by animism.
 They worship and serve the gods of the Hindu pantheon.
 Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
 The Ghatwar visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
 They do not have a personal or familial relationship with their gods as Christians do.
 There are many forms of Hinduism, each with its own deities and beliefs.
-The main yearly holidays of the Ghatwar people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama’s birthday.
-The caste system divides Hindus into four main categories - Brahmins, Kshatriyas, Vaishyas and the Shudras.
+The main yearly holidays of the Ghatwar people are Holi, the festival of colors and the start of spring, Diwali, the festival of lights, Navratri, the celebration of autumn and Rama Navami, Rama's birthday.
+The caste system divides Hindus into four main categories.
 Dalits and tribal peoples are outside of the caste system.
-The Ghatwar fit into the Shudra or working caste.
+The Ghatwar fit into the working caste.

 What Are Their Needs?